Reduced timetables

 • Limited duration

-• An initial reduced timetable should not exceed six weeks
+• an initial reduced timetable should not last longer than six weeks

 • Regular reviews